LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 best expressed as a group of related methods.
 A method is defined under a specific name and is associated with a signature and a code block.

-This chapter provides details about how methods are defined and called in Lasso
-9. Topics include method signatures, parameter types, and multiple dispatch.

 Signatures
 ==========